toradex/kiosk-mode-browser/README.md

               --security-opt="seccomp=unconfined" \
               torizon/chromium-x11:$CT_TAG_CHROMIUM_X11 https://www.toradex.com
 ```

+It's possibile to start Chromium in less-secure ways (secure from the point of view of user being able to run other graphical apps etc.) using command line switches.
+- --window-mode : runs the browser inside a maximized window without navigation bar
+- --browser-mode : runs the browser in a standard window with navigation bars and all user menus enabled

 ## Running Cog

-You can run the following command to start the Cog container on iMX6 devices:
+You can run the following command to start the Cog container on iMX6 and iMX7 devices:

 ```bash
 $> docker run -d --rm --name=cog \